pathmodel/pathmodel/README.rst

    | .. image:: images/Prediction_921341_reduction.svg  |
    +----------------------------------------------------+

-PathModel creates also a picture showing all the reactions (known reactions in green, inferred reaction variant in blue):
+PathModel creates also a picture showing all the reactions (known reactions in green, inferred reaction variant in blue and blue square for predicted molecules):

 .. table::
    :align: center